Spelt Cardamom Braided Bread

 Bread Machine:

-• Add the milk, butter, and egg to your bread machine pan.
-Then add 400g (3⅓ cups) of flour, and the remaining ingredients.
-Take care to keep the yeast and salt separate as much as possible.
-Set your machine to make dough.
+• Then add 400g (3โ…“ cups) of flour and the remaining ingredients.
+Try to keep the yeast and salt separate as much as possible.

-• On a very well-floured surface (the dough will be very sticky) work in just as much flour as you need to make a soft, pliable, but still a little tacky, dough.
+• On a well-floured surface (the dough will be very sticky), work in just enough extra flour to make a soft, pliable dough that still feels slightly tacky.

 Stand Mixer:

-• Add the milk, butter, and egg to your stand mixer bowl, and give it a quick mix.
-If the butter is straight out of the fridge, it won't combine with the other wet ingredients too much, but that's okay.
+• Add the milk, butter, and egg to your stand mixer bowl and give it a quick mix.
+If the butter is straight from the fridge, it may not combine fully with the liquids, but thatโ€™s fine.

-• Then add 450g (3¾ cups) of flour, and the remaining ingredients.
-The dough should be sticky, but if you need more flour, just add a little at a time.
-Be careful: too much flour will result in dry bread.
+• Add 450g (3ยพ cups) of flour and the remaining ingredients.
+The dough should be sticky, but if you need more flour, add it gradually.
+Be carefulโ€”too much flour will make the bread dry.

-• Switch to a dough hook (if you have one) and allow the mixer to knead the dough for around 10 minutes, just until soft.
-The dough will still feel a little tacky to the touch, but will be able to slowly drop off the hook.
+• Switch to a dough hook (if you have one) and knead for about 10 minutes, just until the dough is soft.
+It should still feel slightly tacky but should slowly pull away from the hook.

-• Cover the dough and leave to proof (until it has doubled in size - usually about an hour).
+• Cover the bowl and leave the dough to rise until doubled in size (usually about an hour).

-Small Cardamom Breads
+Small Cardamom Breads:

-• Pre-heat the oven to 175℃ / 350℉ and line a large baking tray with paper.
+• Preheat the oven to 175ยฐC (350ยฐF) and line a large baking tray with parchment paper.

 Large Cardamom Plait (Braid)

-• Pre-heat the oven to 175℃ / 350℉ and line a large baking tray with paper.
+• Preheat the oven to 175ยฐC (350ยฐF) and line a large baking tray with parchment paper.

 • When ready, brush with egg wash.

-• Bake for around 15-20 minutes, just until golden brown.
+• Bake for 15โ€“20 minutes, or until golden brown.
 Remove from the oven and allow to cool.

 Drizzle (see note 5)